Stakeholders and tasks

 Links to the topic

-- BMUB (Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety) (external link)
+- BMUV (Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection) (external link)

 - BASE (Federal Office for the Safety of Nuclear Waste Management) (external link)